adammoore/gwendolyn-medical-timeline/README.md

 - **Attachment Processing**: OCR for images and PDFs, text extraction from documents
 - **Semantic Search**: Search across all content including attachments
 - **Patient Information**: View comprehensive patient details
+- **Medical Practitioners View**: See all medical practitioners and their associated documents
+- **Medical Facilities View**: See all medical facilities and their associated documents

 ## Installation